asikarov/VisualizedConsensus/README.md

 # VisualizedConsensus

 <h2>Setup</h2>
-Can be found at this link (currently unavailable): https://asikarov.github.io/VisualizedConsensus/
+Can be found at this link: https://asikarov.github.io/VisualizedConsensus/

 Or alternatively: